dilshankarunarathne/ml-notes/README.md

 ![assets/1-housing-price](\assets\1-housing-price.png)

-With this given data set, we can use a liner, quadratic
+With this given data set, we can use a liner, quadratic or any other algorithm